Before and After Photos of Bunionplasty® procedure

 Bunion surgery complications include, but are not limited to: infection, pain (temporary or permanent), swelling, hematoma, bleeding, blood clot, poor wound healing, incision breakdown, poor bone healing (delayed union, nonunion), malunion, nerve injury, disability, recurrence, hallux varus, metatarsalgia, unsightly scar, stiffness, shortness of toe, weakness in big toe, hardware problems, need for revisional surgery, and/or catastrophic loss.

 Why Choose Dr. Blitz As Your Bunion Surgeon?

-- Overall Experience: Dr. Blitz has over 16 years of major experience in the field.
+- Overall Experience: Dr. Blitz has over 16 years of major experience in the field with 16,000 foot and ankle procedures performed.
 He is considered an international expert in bunion surgery.

 - Board Certification: Dr. Blitz is Board Certified in Foot Surgery and Reconstructive Rearfoot & Ankle Surgery by the American Board of Foot & Ankle Surgery.

 - Peer-reviewed and General Publications: Over that past decade Dr. Blitz has published dozens articles, case reports, and letters in scientific journals on a variety of topics.
 Dr. Blitz has published in the Journal of Foot & Ankle Surgery, Archives of Plastic Surgery, Clinics in Podiatric Medicine & Surgery, Podiatry Today, Huffington Post and the Mount Sinai Journal of Medicine.

 - Lecturer: Dr. Blitz has a solid history of lecturing on bunion surgery.